Veterans In Communities

 Veterans information outreach services

-We work with many of the ex-service charities, public, and third sector organisations in the North-west.
+We work with many of the Ex-Service Charities, Public and Third Sector organisations in the North-west.
 It is through our working relationships and networks that we can refer onto the appropriate service or services.

 The outreach provides free Information, advice and guidance on a number of issues;